 For example, suppose Bridges A and B in the previous figure both run RSTP, with Switch A designated for the segment.
 A legacy STP Bridge C is introduced on this link.
 As 802.1D bridges ignore RSTP BPDUs and drop them, C believes there are no other bridges on the segment and starts to send its inferior 802.1D-format BPDUs.
 Switch A receives these BPDUs and, after twice hello-time seconds maximum, changes its mode to 802.1D on that port only.
 As a result, C now understands the BPDUs of Switch A and accepts A as the designated bridge for that segment.

 Notice in this particular case, if Bridge C is removed, Bridge A runs in STP mode on that port even though it is able to work more efficiently in RSTP mode with its unique neighbor B. This is because A does not know Bridge C is removed from the segment.
 For this particular (rare) case, user intervention is required in order to restart the protocol detection of the port manually.

-When a port is in 802.1D compatibility mode, it is also able to handle topology change notification (TCN) BPDUs, and BPDUs with TC or TCA bit set.
+When a port is in 802.1D compatibility mode, it can also handle topology change notification (TCN) BPDUs, and BPDUs with TC or TCA bit set.

 RSTP (IEEE 802.1w) natively includes most of the Cisco proprietary enhancements to the 802.1D spanning tree, such as BackboneFast, UplinkFast, and PortFast.
 RSTP can achieve much faster convergence in a properly configured network, sometimes in the order of a few hundred milliseconds.
-Classic 802.1D timers, such as forward delay and max_age, are only used as a backup and should not be necessary if point-to-point links and edge ports are properly identified and set by the administrator.
-Also, the timers should not be necessary if there is no interaction with legacy bridges.
+Classic 802.1D timers, such as forward delay and max_age, are only used as a backup and are not necessary if point-to-point links and edge ports are properly identified and set by the administrator.
+Also, the timers are not necessary if there is no interaction with legacy bridges.